syncfusion-content/windowsforms-docs/WindowsForms/Gauge/Radial-Gauge.md

 #### QuarterCircle

 Frame of the RadialGauge will be a Quarter circle.
-In this type of frame, RadialGauge will be positioned using StartAngle and the SweepAngle is not changable.
+In this type of frame, RadialGauge will be positioned using StartAngle and the SweepAngle is not changeable.
 By default, Start and SweepAngle will be 180 and 90 for QuarterCircle frame.

 In QuarterCircle frame, background around the RadialGauge will not be shown and `MajorTickMark`, `MinorTickMark`, `MinorInnerLines` height will be zero by default. `ArcThickness` of the RadialGauge will be 5 for this type of Frame.
 User can change the TickMarks height and ArcThickness to acquire the desired view of the RadialGauge.